Hryuta-dev/Grocery-Demand-Forecasting-Project/README.md

 # Grocery Sales Demand Forecasting

-## Overview
+## Objective
-This project analyzes supermarket sales data to forecast demand at the day × store × product category level and to evaluate the impact of pricing, discounts, and loyalty programs.
+The objective of this project is to forecast daily sales demand at the store and product category level and to identify key factors (e.g., price, discounts, loyalty programs) that influence sales performance.

 ## Dataset
 - name: Grocery Store Sales Dataset in 2025 - 1900+ Record